Metaform/connector-fabric-manager/docs/developer/architecture/provisioning/orchestrator.design.md

 - `output`: The output data from the orchestration.
 - `schema`: The schema for input data.

-The orchestration is a collection of activities.
 Activities form a Directed Acyclic Graph (DAG) by declaring dependencies using the `dependsOn` property.
 At execution time, the activities will be ordered using a topological sort and grouping activities into tiers of parallel execution steps based on their dependencies.

 An activity has the following properties: